Ravi-Raghavan/CIS-5300-Final-Project/code/README.md

 - `Stacking.py`: Implements a stacking ensemble: uses out-of-fold predictions from base models as features to train a meta-classifier.
 It expects base-level predictions and ground truth on the dev set to train the stacker.
 Run as `python3 Stacking.py` (see the script for CLI options).

-- `Max_Voting.py`: (same as above — included if present to emphasize variant) Use to select the max-confidence label across models.
+- `Max_Voting.py`:

-- `Milestone #2 (Prepare Data).ipynb`: Notebook used to prepare and explore the dataset for Milestone 2.
-Contains preprocessing steps used by the baselines.
+- [`Milestone #2 (Prepare Data).ipynb`](Milestone%20%232%20(Prepare%20Data).ipynb): Notebook used to prepare and explore the dataset for Milestone 2.
+It samples 3% of the original dataset and performs exploratory data analysis (EDA), including computing split statistics across training, development, and test sets, and investigating class imbalance.

-- `score.py` (duplicate presence): There may be more than one `score.py` across the repo (e.g., top-level and Milestone folders).
-Use the one in the folder you intend to work with — they are utilities to compute metrics.

-**Inputs and Outputs (general)**
+## Inputs and Outputs (general)
 - Inputs: CSV files in the `data/` folder (`train_data.csv`, `dev_data.csv`, `test_data.csv`) and any saved model checkpoints in `Milestone*` folders.
 - Typical outputs: prediction `.npy` files, `*-results.csv` evaluation summaries, model checkpoints, and final submission CSVs.

-**How to reproduce common tasks**
+## How to reproduce common tasks
 - Run the simple baseline and save predictions:
 ```bash
 cd code